MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-exec-by.md

 ### keys

-list of strings of variable names to be used for partitioning the input data set.
+List of strings of variable names to be used for partitioning the input data set.

 ### function

-the user function to be executed.
+The user function to be executed.
 The user function takes ‘keys’ and ‘data’ as two required input arguments where ‘keys’ determines the partitioning values and ‘data’ is a data source object of the corresponding partition.
 ‘data’ can be a RxXdfData object or a RxODBCData object, which can be transformed